tminglei/form-binder/README.md

 [![Build Status](https://travis-ci.org/tminglei/form-binder.svg?branch=master)](https://travis-ci.org/tminglei/form-binder)

-Form-binder is a micro, `play-data`-like data binding and validating framework, simple and powerful, easy to use and hack.
+Form-binder is a micro data binding and validating framework, simple and powerful, easy to use and hack.

-> _Form-binder was initially created for my [Scalatra](https://github.com/scalatra/scalatra)-based project, but it can be easily integrated/used with other frameworks.
-In fact, it didn't have built-in support for `Scalatra`; I just made an example for it. :)_
+> _It was initially created for my [Scalatra](https://github.com/scalatra/scalatra)-based project, but it's for general purpose.
+You can easily integrate and use it with other frameworks._

 Features